 Maurice J. and Fay B. Karpf and Ari Hahn Peace Awards

-The Peace, Conflict, and Coexistence Studies Program (PAX) has been generously gifted funds from Maurice J. and Fay B. Karpf, as well as Ari Hahn’s Family to award funding to Brandeis students who wish to work toward peace, conflict resolution, and coexistence projects.
+Maurice J. and Fay B. Karpf and Ari Hahn’s Family generously award funding to Brandeis students who wish to work on peace, conflict resolution, and coexistence projects.
 The awards are meant to enhance peace culture as it evolves in our society and elsewhere in the world.
-Due to their generosity, PAX is able to award this grant annually each Fall to Brandeis students.
+Due to the donors' generosity, the International Center for Ethics, Justice and Public Life is able to award this grant annually each Fall to Brandeis students.
+Projects funded in fall 2022 need to be completed during the 2022-23 academic year.

-Applications are welcome from all Brandeis undergraduate students and graduate students; applicants do not need to be enrolled in the Peace, Conflict and Coexistence Studies Program.
+Applications are welcome from all Brandeis undergraduate students and graduate students.
 Typically, no more than one award per year will be given to a graduate student.
+Grants may be awarded in the amounts of $100 to $3,000.

-- As part of your application, the following items must be emailed to firstname.lastname@example.org BY the 10/1/20 application deadline - all files should be in Word or PDF format and can be emailed as a single document:
+The following items must be emailed to email@example.com by the Oct.
+3, 2022 (9am) application deadline - all files should be in Word or PDF format and should be emailed as a single document:

 - Project Proposal (1-page.
 Include details about your project and a brief narrative as to how the proposed project addresses the mission of peace, as well as ways you can share this information with our Brandeis community.)